 - Unopened canned goods like fruits, vegetables, soups, beans, or meats.

 - Unopened bottles of water, juice, and even some milks

 - Dried beans, lentils, rice, grains

-THIS POST has a printable list of pantry staples!
+THIS POST has a more comprehensive printable list of pantry staples!
 Be sure to check it out!!

 pantry staple recipe tips

-You might associate “pantry staples” with boxed and canned items, which at first sounds “unhealthy”.
+You might associate “pantry staples” with boxed and canned items, which initially sounds “unhealthy”.
 But that doesn’t have to be the case!
 You can still make meals that are full of nutrition using packaged and canned items.
 Here are some tips:

-- You can start storing whole grain pasta, brown rice, quinoa or whole wheat flour to increase the vitamins and minerals you get from those ingredients.
+- Grains.
+Start storing whole-grain pasta, brown rice, quinoa, or whole-wheat flour to increase the vitamins and minerals you get from those ingredients.

-You can buy pantry essentials at any grocery store or even bulk stores like Costco.
-Make sure you buy appropriately for your family size.
+Buy pantry essentials at any grocery store or even bulk stores like Costco.
+Make sure to buy appropriately for your family size.
 This means that it might be helpful to buy bulk pasta, beans, or rice.

 - Use items that will expire or go bad first (raw meat, eggs).